-Rules and obligations
+Rules and employer obligations

-Is there any legislation protecting employee privacy or personnel data?
+34 Is there any legislation protecting employee privacy or personnel data?
 If so, what are an employer's obligations under the legislation?

-Yes.
-The protection of employee data has been a fast-evolving area of law.
-While a new data protection regime has come into place for employers with the Personal Information Protection Law taking effect as of 1 November 2021, there are still many questions that remain unsettled, and these issues will remain unsettled until the ambiguous terms and general understanding of how the law will be enforced are clarified.
+The protection of employee data is a fast-evolving area of law.
+While a new data protection regime has applied for employers since 1 November 2021 through the coming into force of the Personal Information Protection Law (PIPL), there are still many questions that are unanswered and will remain so until the ambiguous terms and general understanding of how the leglisation will be enforced are clarified.

-Under the newly instituted personal data protection regime, which includes the Cybersecurity Law, the Personal Information Protection Law and other related regulations, employers are required to obtain 'express consent' from employees when collecting, using, processing, retaining and transferring their personal information outside of the employing entity and across international lines.
+Under the newly instituted personal data protection regime, which includes the Cybersecurity Law (CSL), the PIPL, the Measures for Security Assessment for Cross-Border Data Transfers and other related regulations, employers are required to obtain express consent from employees when collecting, using, processing, retaining and transferring their personal information outside of the employing entity and across international lines.
 Employers must also obtain separate and express consent to collect and process sensitive personal information.
-Further, employers should limit their collection of data to what is necessary for legitimate business purposes, though there is a carve-out for the need for express consent for the collection of personal data from employees for routine human resources management functions, which employers should define in their data protection policies.
+Further, employers should limit their collection of data to what is necessary for legitimate business purposes, although there is an exception to the need for express consent for the collection of personal data from employees for routine human resources management functions, which employers should define in their data protection policies.

-The Personal Information Protection Law has greatly broadened the rights of employees with respect to their personal data, by requiring employers to inform employees (and candidates, interns, etc) of how their personal data will be collected, the scope of what will be collected and why, how to access their personal data, where their personal data is stored and whom to contact if they have questions about that storage or processing, and that they can request that their personal data be transferred to a third party (express right of portability).
+The PIPL has greatly broadened the rights of employees with respect to their personal data by requiring employers to inform employees (and applicants, interns, etc) of how their personal data will be collected, the scope of what will be collected and why, how to access their personal data, where their personal data is stored and whom to contact if they have questions about that storage or processing, and that they can request that their personal data be transferred to a third party (express right of portability).